Freeman Williams: College career

 Williams attended Portland State University, where he became the school's all-time scoring leader.
-He was the NCAA Division I scoring leader in 1977 and 1978, and a consensus second-team All-American in 1978.
+He was the NCAA scoring champion in 1977 and 1978, and a consensus second-team All-American in 1978.
 He is third in Division I history in career scoring, trailing only Pete Maravich and Antoine Davis.

 Professional career

 Williams was a 1978 first round draft pick (8th overall) by the Boston Celtics.
 His pro playing career started in 1978 with the San Diego Clippers.
+On January 19, 1980, Williams scored 51 points in a game against the Phoenix Suns.
+In December 1980, Freeman became the first Clippers player to win a Player of the Month award, and the only one in franchise history until Elton Brand did so 25 years later.
 He finished in the top 10 in three-point field goals for three consecutive seasons from 1980 through 1982.
-In December 1980, Freeman became the first Clippers player to win a Player of the Month award, and the only one in franchise history until Elton Brand did so 25 years later.
 In the middle of the 1981-82 season, the Clippers traded Williams to the Atlanta Hawks for Al Wood and Charlie Criss.

 In September 1982, Williams was traded along with John Drew and cash to the Utah Jazz in exchange for Dominique Wilkins, who was drafted by the Jazz and refused to sign.
 After that season (1982–83), Williams only played in 27 more games: 18 with Utah in 1983 and nine with the Washington Bullets in 1986.

+Williams played in the Continental Basketball Association (CBA) for the Tampa Bay Thrillers from 1984 to 1986 and the Pensacola Tornados during the 1987–88 season.
+He won a CBA championship with the Thrillers in 1985.
+He was selected as the CBA Playoff/Finals Most Valuable Player in 1985.

 In 1987, Williams played in the Philippine Basketball Association (PBA) for the Tanduay Rhum Masters, where he famously scored 82 points, including 10 three-pointers, in one game.

 Personal life

 Freeman had a small part in the 1992 film White Men Can't Jump, playing fictional playground legend Duck Johnson.

+During and after his playing career, Williams struggled with substance abuse issues.
+After his professional basketball career ended, he became close friends with John Lucas II, who also struggled with substance abuse, and Lucas became a mentor of sorts to Williams.

 Williams died on April 19, 2022.
 He was 65.